Mediterranean Halloumi Bake

 - 2 courgettes diced

 - 3 tablespoons tomato puree

 - 1 tablespoon smoked paprika

-- Heat the olive oil in an ovenproof, medium-large pan and fry the onions for two minutes.
+- Heat the olive oil in an ovenproof, medium-large pan and saute the onions for two minutes.

-- Add in the garlic and fry for another minute, then add the courgettes, tomatoes, tomato puree and spices, cover with a lid and simmer for about 20 minutes.
+- Add the garlic and cook for another minute, then add the courgettes, tomatoes, tomato puree and spices, cover with a lid and simmer for about 20 minutes.
 The tomatoes and courgettes will release water and turn into a sauce.
-In case they don't release enough juice you can add a little bit of water or passata to adjust the consistency to your liking.
+In case they don't release enough juice, you can add a little bit of water or passata to adjust the consistency to your liking.